-Available both for Apple and Windows, the web-based version is free, otherwise it’s a once-off payment of US$19.99 for the desktop app.
+Available both for Apple and Windows, the web-based version is free, otherwise it’s a one-off payment of US$19.99 for the desktop app.

 This online tool provides instant proofreading, so you realise your mistakes in real-time.
 It shows you not just where you’ve made mistakes, but where you can tighten up your writing, and provides alternatives and feedback so you can make it better.
 You also get a template list of commonly-used documents, so you’ll always have an idea of how to write what you need.

-It’s a bit pricey, with a flat fee of US$120 for one year, but each subsequent year is only US$20.
+It’s a bit pricey, with a flat fee of US$99 for one year.

-Cons: Not 100% accurate, only available online—cannot be used without an internet connect, no undo button if you accidentally make changes you don’t want, expensive for a student budget
+Cons: Not 100% accurate, only available online—cannot be used without an internet connection, no undo button if you accidentally make changes you don’t want, expensive for a student budget.

 So there you have it: five different grammar apps to help get your writing on track.
 While none of them are 100% accurate, just remember that no app will be, and these are simply to help you get the most accurate writing that you can.
 If all else fails, nothing beats getting a second set of eyes over your work.

-For further grammar help you can always see what your University has on offer.
-Most universities have an online grammar guide, that covers everything you’ll need that’s specific to your course and your University, so it doesn’t hurt to look online.
+For further grammar help you can always see what your educational institution has on offer.
+Most have an online grammar guide that covers everything you’ll need that’s specific to your course and your institution, so it doesn’t hurt to look online.